-Logotherapy is a term derived from “logos,” a Greek word that translates as “meaning.”
-Therapy is defined as treatment of a disorder, illness, or maladjustment.
+Logotherapy is a term derived from “logos,” a Greek word that translates as “meaning,” and therapy, which is defined as treatment of a condition, illness, or maladjustment.
 Developed by Viktor Frankl, the theory is founded on the belief that human nature is motivated by the search for a life purpose; logotherapy is the pursuit of that meaning for one’s life.
 Frankl's theories were heavily influenced by his personal experiences of suffering and loss in Nazi concentration camps.

 There are three main components that are at the heart of the Franklian philosophy: